 The IICE parameters common to all IICE units in a multi-IICE configuration include the communication port setting and if the optional skew-free hardware is to be used.
-The parameters are set on the Instrumentor Preferences dialog box (click the Instrumentor Preferences icon to display).
+The parameters are set on the Instrumentor Preferences dialog box (select Instrumentor->Instrumentor Preferences from the top menu bar).